liferay/generator-liferay-fragments/CONTRIBUTING.md

 4. Checkout created tag locally (`git fetch origin && git checkout vX.X.X`).
 5. `npm publish` release to NPM.

+#### Publishing a pre-release

+In case of publishing a pre-release in order to test some new functionallity, the steps are the same than publishing a regular release, except:

+- The package version and tag name will be `vX.X.X-rcY`, being `X.X.X` the future stable version (ex. `2.12.1`) and `Y` an incremental number starting from 1 (`v2.12.1-rc1`, `v2.12.1-rc2` ...).
+- `npm publish --tag next` should be run instead of `npm publish`, to avoid overriding existing stable release.

 ## Pull Request Process

 When you create your contribution, please keep this list in mind: